Moment Conditions for Dynamic Panel Logit Models with Fixed Effects: Online Appendix (not for publication)

-Equation \eqref{MomentCount} above is a special case of \eqref{MomentCountGeneral} for $p=1$, and we have already provided analytic formulas for all those AR(1) moment functions in Section~\ref{Section: T greater that 3}.
-In this section (and the appendix) we provide analytic formulas for the general moment functions when $p=2$ and $T \in \{4,5\}$ (where $\ell = 4$ and $\ell =16$), and for $p=3$ and $T=5$ (where $\ell =8$).
-Thus, for dynamic fixed effect logit models with $T \leq 5$, all the possible moment conditions that are applicable to general parameter and regressor values are available in this paper.
+Analogous to Section~\ref{SEC: On the number of moment conditions} one can use the polynomial structure of \eqref{DefProbGeneralOrder} in $\exp(\alpha_i)$ to show that at least that many moment conditions have to exist.
+That \eqref{MomentCountGeneral} actually holds with equality can then be verified numerically.

-In addition to those general moment conditions, there are additional ones that only become available for special values of the parameters and of the regressors.
+In addition to those general moment conditions, which exist for all possible values of $\beta$, $\gamma$ and $x_{it}$, there are additional ones that only become available for special values of the parameters and of the regressors.
 For example, for $T=4$ the AR(2) model has $\ell=4$ general moments for each initial condition, but if $\gamma_2=0$ then the model becomes an AR(1) model with $\ell=8$ available moments for each initial condition.\footnote{ Setting $\gamma_k = 0$ gives additional moments not only for $k=p$.
-For example, for the AR(2) model with $T=4$ one finds nine valid moment conditions for each initial condition when $\gamma_1=0$ and $\gamma_2 \neq 0$. } More importantly, there are additional moment conditions for special realizations of the regressors that are valid for all possible parameter values, and they can provide identifying information for the parameters $\beta$ and $\gamma$ even when $T < 2+p$ (see Section~\ref{sec:AR2noX} and \ref{sec:moments_p234T3} below).\footnote{ Interestingly, this is not the case for AR(1) models, where for $\gamma \neq 0$ we have always found the same number of available moment conditions, completely independent of the regressor value $x \in \mathbb{R}^{K \times T}$. }
+For example, for the AR(2) model with $T=4$ one finds nine valid moment conditions for each initial condition when $\gamma_1=0$ and $\gamma_2 \neq 0$. } Furthermore, there are additional moment conditions available for special realizations of the regressors, and those can provide identifying information for the parameters $\beta$ and $\gamma$ even when $T < 2+p$,\footnote{ Interestingly, this is not the case for AR(1) models, where for $\gamma \neq 0$ we have always found the same number of available moment conditions, completely independent of the regressor value $x \in \mathbb{R}^{K \times T}$. } see Appendix~B.3.1 of \cite{Honore2022moment}.

-\subsection{AR(2) models with $T=4$}
+\subsubsection{AR(2) models with $T=4$}